physion/policy.ovation.io/README.md

 As a company who handles PHI, it's critical you maintain and publish your own policies.
 To make use of our policies, we recommend the following steps.

 1. Read through all the enclosed policies to get an understanding to the structure.
-2. When ready, download the policies and comb through for mentions of Physion or our business and change to appropriate references to your company.
+2. When ready, download the policies and comb through for mentions of Ovation or our business and change to appropriate references to your company.
 3. Publish your policies in a publicly available location.
 The files are markdown, so you may need to convert to HTML if you don't have a publishing platform capable of markdown format.
 You can either create an index page linking to each individual policy, or create a single page listing all the policies in line, [much like we did](https://policy.ovation.io/).

 ## Who is behind this?